guardian/guardian-management-play/readme.md

 [the switchboard](https://github.com/guardian/guardian-management/blob/master/management/src/main/scala/com/gu/management/switchables.scala).

-Going from CACTI to GANGLIA
+Providing metrics for GANGLIA
 =====================
-There is a major, breaking, change when you use the ganglia (5.x) version of guardian management.
+Since version 5, guarian-management has been designed to simply allow application metrics to be consumed by the [Ganglia monitoring system](http://ganglia.sourceforge.net/).

-(1) When you initialise your StatusPage object, you need to name it as being the status page of your app:
+ * Metrics are presented by a StatusPage object, the name of which should be the name of your app:

 `new StatusPage("My App Name", Metrics.....)`